 1.03 miles of Route 22 in North Haven, from State Street (US 5) to the Hamden town line, is prohibited to thru trucks.
 This is rare for state highways other than the Merritt, Wilbur Cross and Milford parkways.
 The restriction was made in 1972.

 This results in Connecticut's only bannered truck route.
-Truck 22 is not in the highway log, but is signed in places (such was westbound at Route 10, in a photo by David Golub of Greater New York Roads).
+Truck 22 is not in the highway log, but is signed in places (such was westbound Dixwell Avenue at Route 10; street view).
 Its route, from west to east:

 - Overlap with Route 10, from Route 22 to Dixwell Avenue